-The average MCAT score at Baylor is 516.9.
-While this is certainly a high score, it is important to remember that Baylor uses a holistic review process, meaning that your score is only one facet of your extensive profile.
+The average MCAT score at Baylor College of Medicine is 516.9.
+While this is certainly a high score, it is important to remember that Baylor medical school uses a holistic review process, meaning that your score is only one facet of your extensive profile.
 Having a high score is certainly beneficial to your application, but you can show your strengths in other ways.

-Unlike other medical schools, the admissions committee does not accept multiple scores.
+Unlike other med schools, the admissions committee does not accept multiple scores.
 They will only review your most recent MCAT score.

-Baylor requires students to have taken several courses before being admitted, including:
+Baylor College of Medicine requires students to have taken several courses before being admitted, including:

 Math: 3-4 semester hours of any quantitative math, such as statistics, physics or calculus.
 Biostatistics preferred

 Expository Writing: 3-4 semester hours.
 This requirement can be satisfied through courses such as philosophy, English, history, religion, and political science, or through a research paper, honors thesis, or writing-intensive science course.

 Humanities/Behavioral Science: 12 semester hours of sociology, anthropology, philosophy, art history, literature, or similar courses